PaddlePaddle/PaddleOCR/doc/doc_en/recognition_en.md

 If you do not have a dataset locally, you can download it on the official website [icdar2015](http://rrc.cvc.uab.es/?ch=4&com=downloads).
 Also refer to [DTRB](https://github.com/clovaai/deep-text-recognition-benchmark#download-lmdb-dataset-for-traininig-and-evaluation-from-here) ，download the lmdb format dataset required for benchmark

-If you want to reproduce the paper SAR, you need to download extra dataset [SynthAdd](https://pan.baidu.com/share/init?surl=uV0LtoNmcxbO-0YA7Ch4dg), extraction code: 627x.
-Besides, icdar2013, icdar2015, cocotext, IIIT5k datasets are also used to train.
-For specific details, please refer to the paper SAR.

 PaddleOCR provides label files for training the icdar2015 dataset, which can be downloaded in the following ways:

 ```